 Candidates for Fellows submit two papers from two different disciplines with explanations of why they chose them.
 They also submit a personal statement, answers to questions about their teaching or tutoring experiences, and a letter from a professor or instructor attesting to their intellectual and writing abilities and their social skills with both faculty and peers.
 After screening, candidates are invited for thirty minute interviews to discuss their own writing process and their own and their fellow students’ strengths and weaknesses in writing.
 They are also given problematic scenarios with students and faculty, and asked to think through what they would do in such situations.

 Download the Honors Writing Fellows Program application HERE.

-The Writing Center will recruit the next class of Writing Fellows in Spring 2013.
-We will have an information session on February 19 from 7:00 to 8:00 PM in Blank Honors Center South Commons.
+The Writing Center will recruit the next class of Writing Fellows in Spring 2014.
+We will have an information session in Blank Honors Center South Commons; check back here for the exact date and time.
 Although attendance at this session is recommended, you can apply to be a Fellow without attending the session.
-Applications are due on Monday, March 25, by 5:00 in Carol Severino's faculty mailbox in 167, EPB .
-Inquiries can be directed to email@example.com.
+Applications will be due in late March to Carol Severino's faculty mailbox in 167 EPB.
+Inquiries can be directed to firstname.lastname@example.org.